AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 it has to be ridiculous because if it is serious, a reminder, it all falls apart.
 Porn works, even if you don’t believe in it—precisely because you don’t believe in it.

+ANd even though we believe it is wrong, we will still desire to enact it.

 the decentralized bureaucracy, which we call the market.